kefranabg/VDMPosts/README.md

  * ``to=YYYY-MM-DD`` allow to get posts until this date
  * ``author=XXXXX`` allow to get posts from this author

-You can access one post can be acess with the following route :
+You can access one post with the following route :
 ``/api/posts/<id>``

 Output :